Qkyrie/decentrifi/.github/README.md

 ## ABI Processing

 The platform includes functionality to parse smart contract ABI files, which is essential for working with different types of contracts and understanding their interfaces.
+ABI-related classes are now organized in the `infrastructure.abi` package for better code structure.

 ### Using the ABI Service